 If you are writing a batch file and want to send an automated email when the batch has completed running or if you’re faced with a third party software that does not even support email notification, then the simple solution is to use a command line email sending tool for Windows.
 Here we have 7 ways to look at.
-An example command line for sending an email using Gmail is given for every utility mentioned below.
-You’ll need to change the following information in the command line option:

 - firstname.lastname@example.org = Replace it with your full Gmail address